 Historic Renovation Grant Program

-This page provides guidance for completing the application for the Historic Renovation Grant Program, which is administered by the Indiana Office of Community and Rural Affairs.
+This page is intended to provide guidance for completing the application for the Historic Renovation Grant Program, which is administered by the Indiana Office of Community and Rural Affairs.
 The DNR Division of Historic Preservation & Archaeology (DHPA) is responsible for reviewing these projects under Indiana Code 14-21-1-18 and providing technical, preservation guidance to the applicants.
-For more information on program requirements, visit the Indiana Office of Community and Rural Affairs website.

 Step 1: Determine if your property is listed in the National Register/Indiana Register of Historic Sites and Structures (State Register).